 Paper 4 (Practical)

-Previously SPA spreads out the weightage of 20% over two practical exams and one planning question in Paper 2.
+Previously SPA distributed the weightage of 20% over two practical exams and one planning question in Paper 2.

 Students usually do very well for SPA as teachers have adequate time to prepare students for the practical exams.

-Now that there is a combined Practical Exam, there would be more stress for the students as the topic tested is unknown and all the 20% weightage falls on Paper 4.
+Now there will be more stress for the students as the topic tested is unknown and all the 20% weightage falls on a single Practical Exam.

 Changes in Subject Content

 Most of the H2 Content remains unchanged with a few minor learning outcomes added and removed in various topics.

 The most significant change is in Inorganic Chemistry.